girlglock/sm64hlmov/README.md

   - Click Back
   - Click "Mods and Gamemodes"
   - Enable mQuake, IL Run Helper (for single level runs) and/or MariomodXT (for full runs)
-  - Optionally enable HL1 HUD, Half-Life Crowbar, and Half-Life Music
+  - Optionally enable mQuake Input Viewer, HL1 HUD, Half-Life Crowbar, and Half-Life Music
   - Disable all other mods
   - Click Back
   - Click Host, then click Host again.
 The game should start.